DevynJohnson/appointmentsCalendar/appointments_calendar/README.md

 DATABASE_URL=your_database_connection_string
 ```

-### 3. Resend Setup
+### 3. Maileroo Setup

-1. Go to [Resend.com](https://resend.com) and create an account
+1. Go to [Maileroo.com](https://maileroo.com) and create an account
-2. Navigate to API Keys and create a new API key
+2. Verify your sending domain in the Maileroo dashboard
-3. Add your domain and verify it (for production)
+3. Get your API key from the API Keys section
-4. For development, you can use `onboarding@resend.dev` as the from email
+4. For development, you can use any verified email address as the from email

 ### 4. Database Setup